M-Jishnu32/M-JIshnu-bandit-rightups/bandit 3->4.md

 ##Steps taken
 1. Connecting to the server
    Command: ssh bandit3@bandit.labs.overthewire.org -p2220
-   loged in using the password from level 3
+   loged in using the password from previous level
 2. Finding the hidden file
    command: find inhere
    using this command the hidden file is found